neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft`
     - `FileUtil#isPathPartPortable` - Returns whether the provided string does not match any of the windows reserved filenames.
     - `WorldVersion$Simple` - A simple implementation of the current world version.
+- `net.minecraft.advancements.critereon`
-- `net.minecraft.advancements.critereon.ItemUsedOnLocationTrigger$TriggerInstance#placedBlockWithProperties` - Creates a trigger where a block was placed with the specified property.
+    - `ItemUsedOnLocationTrigger$TriggerInstance#placedBlockWithProperties` - Creates a trigger where a block was placed with the specified property.
+    - `PlayerInteractTrigger$TriggerInstance#equipmentSheared` - Creates a criterion trigger that actus upon a player taking off an item on some entity.
 - `net.minecraft.client`
     - `GameNarrator#saySystemChatQueued` - Narrates a component if either system or chat message narration is enabled.
     - `Minecraft#disconnectWithSavingScreen` - Disconnects the current client instance and shows the 'Saving Level' screen.